What is e-commerce?

 History of e-commerce

-The beginnings of e-commerce can be traced to the 1960s, when businesses started using EDI to share business documents with other companies.
+E-commerce began in the 1960s, when businesses started using EDI to share business documents with other companies.
 In 1979, the American National Standards Institute developed ASC X12 as a universal standard for businesses to share documents through electronic networks.

 Disruption to physical retail

 Given the large rise in e-commerce in recent years, many analysts, economists and consumers have debated whether the online B2C market will soon make physical, brick-and-mortar stores obsolete.
 There is little question that online shopping is growing at a significant rate.
+Gartner's 2021 State of Digital Commerce Report found that of the 409 digital commerce decision-makers surveyed, 90% were aggressively expanding e-commerce investments, with a focus on what Gartner described as digital-first value creation and customer experience.